Originally published January 20, 2020

 - Organize your random content in groups, which allows you to display content in multiple locations (or on the same page) on your site

-- Uses TinyMCE editor, which provides full customization options to add images, text, video, links, etc. to your random content
+- Ability to add images, text, video, links, etc. to your random content

 - Choose the number of posts you want to display

 The plugin is free and has a five-star rating in the WordPress plugin repository.